MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 03/01-MiniLab_Conditional Access Azure MFA.md

 2. Check the box for **Require multi-factor authentication**, then choose **Select**.

-    Conditional Access policies can be set to Report-only if you want to see how the configuration would impact users, or Off if you don't want to the use policy right now.
-As a test group of users was targeted for this demonstration, lets enable the policy and then test Azure Multi-Factor Authentication.
+    Conditional Access policies can be set to Report-only if you want to see how the configuration would impact users, or Off if you don't want to use the policy right now.
+Because a test group of users was targeted for this demonstration, let's enable the policy and then test Azure Multi-Factor Authentication.

 1. Set the *Enable policy* to **On**.